Joao-Fernandes-Silva/Codewars-challenges/6 kyu/Challenges6kyu.md

 ### 4. Spinning Words
 - **Description**: The main idea is to count all the occurring characters in a string.
 If you have a string like aba, then the result should be {'a': 2, 'b': 1}.
 - What if the string is empty?
 Then the result should be empty object literal, {}.

+### 5. Who likes it?
+- **Description**:You probably know the "like" system from Facebook and other pages.
+People can "like" blog posts, pictures or others.
+We want to create the text that should be displayed next to such an item.
+- Implement the function which takes an array containing the names of people that like an item.
+It must return the display text as shown in the examples:
+- Note: For 4 or more names, the number in "and 2 others" simply increases.

+- **Examples**
+[]                                -->  "no one likes this"
+["Peter"]                         -->  "Peter likes this" ["Jacob", "Alex"]                 -->  "Jacob and Alex like this" ["Max", "John", "Mark"]           -->  "Max, John and Mark like this" ["Alex", "Jacob", "Mark", "Max"]  -->  "Alex, Jacob and 2 others like this"